mukhtar-github/MongoDB-Developer-Learning-Path/M103: Basic Cluster Administration/Basic Cluster Administration.md

 So *Mongos* must be pretty small, right, to know where each piece of data is at any given point in time in a *massive Sharded Cluster*?
 But actually, *Mongos* doesn't know anything.
 It uses the *metadata* about which data is contained on each *shard*.
 And that *metadata is stored on the Config Servers*.
 But the data on the *Config Servers* is used very often by *Mongos*.
 So we need to make sure that data stays highly available.

-And you can probably guess how we guarantee high availability here.

-Yes, we use replication.

-We replicate the data on the Config Servers.

-So instead of a single Config Server, we deploy a Config Server Replica Set.

-So that's a high level overview of Sharding in MongoDB-- the Sharded Cluster contains the shards where the data lives; the Config Servers, which contain the metadata of each shard; and the Mongos, which routes the queries to the correct shards.
+And you can probably guess how we *guarantee high availability here*.
+Yes, we use *replication.
+We replicate the data on the Config Servers*.
+So instead of a *single Config Server*, we deploy a *Config Server Replica Set*.
+So that's a *high level overview of Sharding in MongoDB -- the Sharded Cluster contains the shards where the data lives; the Config Servers, which contain the metadata of each shard; and the Mongos, which routes the queries to the correct shards*.